clambin/traefik-simple-auth/README.md

 - `domains`

   A comma-separated list of all allowed domains.
 If "example.com" is an allowed domain, then all subdomains (eg. www.example.com) are allowed.

+  Note: each domain needs a redirect URL configured in the auth provider, matching the domain, e.g. when using example.com and example.org, both https://auth.example.com/_oauth and https://auth.example.org/_oauth need to be set up as redirect URLs and an ingress is needed for each of these URLs to route back to traefik-simple-auth.

 - `expiry`